 Ifaw was then transferred to a facility in Texas that billed itself as a wild animal “orphanage.”
 This facility house over 400 animals, including 200 primates.
 We know very little about this facility other than that it was forced to close due to shady financial dealings.

-Ifaw was then finally moved to Safe Haven in 2010, where he now lives a great life with his cage mate, Mona.
-It is amazing that Ifaw is such a gentle communicative and easygoing lion given the long and hard road he has had to travel in order to reach his final, permanent home here with us.
-Ifaw is very playful.
-And we’re not sure why, but he loves playing with the toes on his hind feet.
+Ifaw was then finally moved to Safe Haven in 2010, where he lived a great life.
+Ifaw was such a gentle, communicative and easygoing lion given the long and hard road he has had to travel in order to reach his final, permanent home with us.
+Ifaw was very playful.
+And we’re not sure why, but he loved playing with the toes on his hind feet.
 He will lie on his back, kick his hind feet up towards his chest and use his front feet to pull and yank on his rear toes.
-He can do this for a long time, and it seems to make him very happy.
-After hours of play, Ifaw will just lie back and take a nap.
+He could do this for a long time, and it seems to make him very happy.
+After hours of play, Ifaw would just lie back and take a nap.

-When he’s not napping in the afternoon sun, Ifaw enjoys spending his mornings and evenings sending out roars to the Safe Haven community.
-His calls are usually met by the high-pitched howls and yipping of our coyotes.
-And together, the animals create a little symphony of calls that truly captures the life and spirit that is Safe Haven Wildlife Sanctuary.
+When he was not napping in the afternoon sun, Ifaw enjoys spending his mornings and evenings sending out roars to the Safe Haven community.
+His calls were usually met by the high-pitched howls and yipping of our coyotes.
+And together, the animals created a little symphony of calls that truly captures the life and spirit that is Safe Haven Wildlife Sanctuary.

 About African Lions

 The African lion’s mane helps to protect them when fighting.
 Roaring establishes their territory and can be heard as far as five miles away.

 Common Name: African Lion